PaulFreund/CaptureKVMBridge/README.md

 # CaptureKVMBridge [![Implemented with Codex](https://img.shields.io/badge/Implemented%20with-Codex-6A5ACD?logo=openai&logoColor=white)](https://github.com/openai/codex)

 CaptureKVMBridge turns the ESP32-P4-WIFI6-Touch-LCD-4B panel into a USB bridge for the [CaptureKVM](https://github.com/PaulFreund/CaptureKVM) desktop application.
-Any other ESP32-P4 board should work as well.
-Please be aware that I needed to solder two 0Ohm resistors to the board and create a custom cable, so keep that in mind when choosing a board.
-The firmware exposes the board's high-speed USB OTG port as a composite device (keyboard, mouse, and 48 kHz mono microphone) so you can interact with a remote machine, while the full-speed USB port accepts command frames from the PC side without requiring any custom drivers on Windows.
+The firmware exposes the board's high-speed USB OTG port as a composite device (keyboard, mouse, and 48 kHz mono microphone) so you can interact with a remote machine, while either the full-speed USB port or the UART/USB bridge accepts command frames from the PC side without requiring any custom drivers on Windows.

 ## Firmware Highlights